a8356555/ecommerce-data-batch-processing-pipeline/README.md

 ### 2. Recommendataion api serving
-* Build a real-time recommendation api using fastapi and elasticsearch or singlestore
+a.
+Build a real-time recommendation api using fastapi and elasticsearch or singlestore
+  * #TODO: dockerize and how did container request elasticsearch on EMR?

 ### 3. Spark data skew analysis and optimization
-* TODO
+* #TODO

 ## ERROR HANDLING
 1. Error1: make infra-up